 Finding a snack or protein bar that’s low in sugar can be tough.
 Your’e wanting something that is high protein, low in sugar and will actually keep you full!
 That’s Why we created the Lady Bar!
 And they come in 5 delicious flavours!
-Get your bars here!
+Try The Lady Bar today

-Hard-boiled eggs are awesome.
-They are an easy snack to pack and have on the go.
+Hard-boiled eggs are great!
+And they are an easy snack to pack and have on the go.
 Eggs offer high-quality protein to keep you full, vitamin E, and choline, which is essential for brain health, among other health benefits.
 We recommend about two whole eggs when you snack to keep your portions in check.

 A staple of the Mediterranean diet, why?
 Olives are a remarkable source of healthy monounsaturated fats, which can help encourage weight loss, vitamin E and other minerals.
 It also has been suggested that people who have the highest olive consumption eat fewer calories overall and are rarely overweight due to the higher levels of serotonin, a so-called satiety hormone that makes us feel full.
 Aim for one serving, or about 10 olives, for a snack.